- Have a say on policies that affect you!

 Do I vote using my home address, or my college address?

-By law, college students may choose which address they use for voting, either their parents’ home or their school address.
+By law, college students may choose which address they use for voting, either their parents’ current home address, or their curent school address.

 My address or name has changed since I last voted.
 What do I do?

 If your name or address has changed since you last voted, you must either complete a new registration form or update your Ohio voting address online at http://www.sos.state.oh.us/sos/elections/Voters.aspx

 This requires an Ohio driver’s license number and the last four digits of your Social Security number.

 Can I vote absentee by mail?

 All Hamilton county voters can vote absentee by mail.
 Request a ballot here.

 Anyone who is registered to vote in Hamilton County can vote at the Board of Elections Office.
 Early voting opens about four weeks before electoin day.